 PAINTING THE PROM

-Painting the Prom is a community-led project decorating a stretch of 17 "suntrap" booths on the lower promenade of St Leonards seafront with murals designed by local residents all related to the theme 'daydreaming'.
+Painting the Prom is a community-led project decorating a stretch of "suntrap" booths on the lower promenade of St Leonards seafront with murals designed by local residents.

-The designs for each individual booth has been created via:
+The designs for each of the 17 individual booths were created via:

 - Public call-out for nine local artists to submit artworks